Gerbs2193/pands-project/README.md

 For this, I wanted to try a very basic and limited sort of machine learning alternative code that predicts the iris class based on the sepal length of the flower.
 The code takes the sepal length as input and uses a prediction of the iris class.

 Specifically, If sepal length is less than 5.84, the predicted iris class is "Iris-setosa".
 5.84 was chosen because both the other two classes have, generally, overwhelmingly larger sepal lengths.
 Next, If the sepal length is between 5.84 and 6.62 then predicted iris class is Iris-versicolor as its sepal length usually falls in this range.
 Lastly, everything larger than this aka sepal lengths that are greater than or equal to 6.62 - then predicted iris class is "Iris-virginica".
-It's simple, easy to enough to code but very limited.
+It's simple, easy enough code but very very limited.

 So, by using this code, I can determine the iris class based on the sepal length alone.
 It offers a straightforward approach for making predictions without the need for complex calculations or using machine learning - though at the cost of precision.
 ### Sources needed for predicting class based off of sepal length